uw-cmg/mattergen_finetune/README.md

 # Mattergen finetune
 A tutorial to finetune the generative AI model Mattergen on your own property data

+This repository is made using materials from the TMS 2025 AI for Materials Science and Engineering online course

+All content by Ryan Jacobs, Dane Morgan, Ben Afflerbach, University of Wisconsin-Madison, 2025.

 ## Run example notebooks in Google Colab:

 * Finetuning Mattergen on your own data: example of Na battery voltages: